-“I've loved drawing and painting for as long as I can remember, and as I grew up I switched from pen and paper to digital art, learning to draw on a computer with a wacom pad and stylus using Adobe illustrator and Photoshop.
+I've loved drawing and painting for as long as I can remember.
+As I grew up, I switched from pen and paper to digital art, learning to draw on a computer with a wacom pad and stylus using Adobe Illustrator and Photoshop.

 As an illustrator, my job is not simply to produce artwork, but to create artwork that effectively and accurately sums up the part of the book it is representing.
 It's important to produce the right illustration.
 And to try and do this, I generally follow this process...

-The next step is to create a 'rough' illustration based on this summary, creating the background scene, then placing the character/characters, and their interaction with one another.
-Once this scene is composed, I go back and refine these elements, working on the details.
-I like to include odd details specific or relevant to the story, as this helps bring the tale to life.
+The next step is to create a 'rough' illustration based on this summary, creating the background scene before placing the character/characters.
+Once the scene is composed, I go back and refine these elements, working on the details.
+I like to include odd details that are specific or relevant to the story, as this helps bring the tale to life.